Admission International Students

 - a short explanation of the work in your portfolio;

-- answering coupons/money to have your portfolio returned to you (if you want us to send back your portfolio after completing the assessment).
+- sufficient money to have your portfolio returned to you (if you want us to send back your portfolio after completing the assessment).

-The submitted package may not be larger than an A2 size (airbubble) envelope.
+The submitted package may not be larger than an A2 size (airbubble) envelope or box mailer (60 x 42 x 10 cm).
 NOTE: NO insured value may be indicated on the package, otherwise we will receive an invoice to pay import duties (VAT).
 As a rule, we NEVER pay for receipt of a package!
-Packages that we are requested to pay for, are sent back to the sender.
+Packages that we are requested to pay for, are rejected at our reception desk and given back to the courier.

-Candidates who wish to apply for the 2013/2014 academic year (starting in September 2013) can submit their portfolio from 1 October 2012 to January 2013.
-The deadline is 31 January 2013; this is the date by which the Rietveld Academie must have received your portfolio.
+Candidates who wish to apply for the 2014/2015 academic year (starting in September 2014) can submit their portfolio from 1 November 2013 to mid January 2014.
+The deadline to apply for the 1st year is 17 January 2014; this is the date by which the Rietveld Academie must have received your portfolio.
+We extended the deadline for higher course year applicants to March 21, 2014.
 However, we urge you to submit your portfolio well before the deadline.

 Post your portfolio to: